 IRA-eligible gold coins, bars and rounds must meet a set of requirements set forth by the Internal Revenue Code in order to be held in a Self-Directed IRA.
 They must meet a minimum fineness requirement of .995 and be produced by a national government mint or accredited refiner/assayer/manufacturer.
 Gold American Eagle Bullion Coins are the only gold coins, however, that are an exception to the purity guidelines.
 They have a fineness of .9167.

 Your options are still far from limited.
-IRA-eligible gold includes 1 oz.
+IRA-eligible precious metals includes 1 oz.
 American Eagle Bullion Coins, American Eagle Proof Coins, 1 oz.
 American Buffalo Coins, 1 oz. and 1/10 oz.
 Pearl Harbor Coins, Australian Kangaroo Coins, 1 oz.
 Austrian Philharmonic Coins, 1 oz.
 Canadian Maple Leaf Coins, and 10 oz. and 1 oz.
 Perth Mint Bars.

-If any of the above coins have been graded for their condition by a certification organization (like the Professional Coin Grading Service), they will typically be defined as “collectibles” by the IRS and are thus not allowed in IRAs.
+If any of the above IRA-eligible gold coins have been graded for their condition by a certification organization (like the Professional Coin Grading Service), they will typically be defined as “collectibles” by the IRS and are thus not allowed in IRAs.
 Should you desire, you can have the coins graded after you’ve liquidated your account and taken possession of them.

 You must buy gold through a custodian.